Felienne Hermans

-Felienne Hermans, Felienne (/Fay-lee-nuh/), is a scientist working at Leiden University as an associate professor.
-Her research interests include programming education and spreadsheets.
+Felienne Frederieke Johanna Hermans (born 1984) is a scientist and Professor at Vrije Universiteit Amsterdam.
+Her research interests include programming education and end-user computing particularly spreadsheets.

-Academic career
+Education

-Hermans received her MSc in computer science from Eindhoven University of Technology, and her PhD in software engineering in 2013 from Delft University of Technology.
-Following that she was an assistant professor at Delft University of Technology, heading the Spreadsheet Lab.
+Hermans received her Master of Science degree in computer science from Eindhoven University of Technology, and her PhD in software engineering in 2013 from Delft University of Technology.

+Career and research

+After her PhD, she was appointed an assistant professor at Delft University of Technology, heading the Spreadsheet Lab.